Dimples (1936 film): Plot

-A young mid-nineteenth century street entertainer is separated from her pickpocket grandfather when given a home by a wealthy New York City widow.

-The Professor has wangled an invitation for Shirley and her young friends to entertain at a lavish mansion party.But when Shirley discovers The Professor has stolen a cuckoo clock from the house, she returns it the next day.
+A young mid-nineteenth century street entertainer, Sylvia, is separated from her pickpocket grandfather when given a home by a wealthy New York City widow.
+Her grandfather, The Professor, has wrangled an invitation for Sylvia and her young friends to entertain at a lavish mansion party.
+But when Sylvia discovers The Professor has stolen a cuckoo clock from the house, she returns it the next day.
 Her honesty cements the friendship between herself and the crusty Caroline Drew.

-But Caroline still dislikes actors in general---and disinherits her nephew when he announces his intention to become a theatrical producer and put on the first performance of UNCLE TOM'S CABIN.
-Allen thinks Shirley would be perfect for the lead, but to get her he has to take The Professor too.
+But Caroline still dislikes actors in general—and disinherits her nephew when he announces his intention to become a theatrical producer and put on the first performance of UNCLE TOM'S CABIN.
+Allen thinks Sylvia would be perfect for the lead, but to get her he has to take The Professor too.
 Entrusted with the entire $800.00 budget for the show, The Professor quickly loses it to some confidence men who sell him a "valuable watch".

-To get Shirley's job back, The Professor accepts Caroline's offer to have Shirley live with her.
-But instead of taking the $5,000.00 for Shirley, he sells her the watch for $1,000.00--just enough so the show can go on.
+To get Sylvia's job back, The Professor accepts Caroline's offer to have Sylvia live with her.
+But instead of taking the $5,000.00 for Sylvia, he sells her the watch for $1,000.00—just enough so the show can go on.